modmore/docs/en/02_ContentBlocks/v1.x/05_Cropping.md

 The extension used is determined from the source image that is cropped.

 (_Note:_ These system settings were not automatically created by ContentBlocks until v1.8.2.
 Before that release, you may need to create the setting manually, but then they will work.)

+## Animated Crops

+ContentBlocks supports creating crops of animated .gif images.
+However, note that this will only work if the server has Imagick enabled for PHP.